Customizing compliance results

 - In the Upload Custom Profile window, enter a Description.

 - Select a benchmark from the Benchmark drop-down list.

 - Click Select File and locate the tailoring file for the new profile.

-A custom profile can also be specified with a tailoring file.
+A custom profile can also be specified with a tailoring file, which is supported in SCAP 1.2 and later.
 For more information about tailoring files, see NIST's Technical Specification for the Security Content Automation Protocol (SCAP) or consult with your TAM.

 Cloning custom profiles

 - Click Clone next to the custom profile.

 - Provide a new Title and Description for the duplicate custom profile.

 - Make any necessary changes to the rules included in the custom profile.

 Editing custom profiles